 Purchases of business assets needed to run your limited company, like vehicles, machinery and equipment will be classified as capital expenditure and not directly deducted in calculating profits but may be eligible for capital allowances of up to 100%.

 Simple ways in which to legitimately reduce Corporation Tax liabilities include:

 If your company is working on contracts which are outside IR35 then you’ll pay Corporation Tax on the profits the company makes.
 However, if you have work which is inside IR35 you can choose to perform that work as, for example an umbrella employee.
 This income would not pass through your limited company since the Umbrella will pay you directly as their employee.

 Should you choose to work inside IR35 through your company, although PAYE and NICs will be deducted from the payments made to it for that work, the income, and the tax/NICs deducted from it will be deemed to be a legitimate business leaving no profit and thus no Corporation Tax payable.

-If you would like to speak to one of our experience new business consultants, please call us on 0161 923 0201 and press option 1 and then option 1 again
+If you would like to speak to our experienced accountants, please call us on 0161 929 6000 and press option 1 and then option 2 again